Introduction

 It promotes better sleep and reduces anxiety, helping women feel more like themselves again.

 That’s why at Vision, our dedicated strongHER program is designed to build not just strength — but confidence, clarity and consistency.
-For women navigating menopause, this shift in mindset can be life-changing.
+For women navigating menopause, this shift in mindset can be life-changing, offering crucial mental health benefits alongside physical results.

 Beginner Strength Myths – Debunked